Skip to content

 There are six ways to pass parameters that cover all use cases, that can be written before the parameter name:

-Parameter kind "Pass me an x I can ______" Accepts arguments that are Special semantics kind x: X Compiles to Cpp1 as
+Parameter kind "Pass an x the function ______" Accepts arguments that are Special semantics kind x: X compiles to Cpp1 as

 automatically passes by value if cheaply copyable

-copy take a copy of anything acts like a normal local variable initialized with the argument X x
+copy gets a copy of anything acts like a normal local variable initialized with the argument X x

-inout read from and write to lvalues X& x
+inout can read from and write to lvalues X& x

-out write to (including construct) lvalues (including uninitialized) must = assign/construct before other uses cpp2::impl::out<X>
+out writes to (including construct) lvalues (including uninitialized) must = assign/construct before other uses cpp2::impl::out<X>

-move move from (consume the value of) rvalues automatically moves from every definite last use X&&
+move moves from (consume the value of) rvalues automatically moves from every definite last use X&&

-forward forward anything automatically forwards from every definite last use T&& constrained to type X
+forward forwards anything automatically forwards from every definite last use auto&&, and if a specific type is named also a requires-constraint requiring convertibilty to that type

 Note: All parameters and other objects in Cpp2 are const by default, except for local variables.
 For details, see Design note: const objects by default.